KiyPhi/Song-Sorter/README.md

 **Q: What does the "Confidence" percentage mean?
 When should I stop sorting?**

-A: Confidence is a rating of how stable ("non-volatile") the rankings are.
+A: Confidence is a rating of how stable the rankings are.
 You can technically stop sorting at any time and view the current rankings.
 I recommend going until at least 60% confidence for shorter lists (around 50 song).
 The returns on accuracy after 75% are pretty low, but you can go as high as you want for a more finely-tuned list.
 For much longer lists, you may need to go as high as 85-90%.

 **Q: What happens if I make a mistake?
 Can I undo a choice?**